alsyundawy/dns-blocklists/submit_pullrequest_here/repository_README.txt

 ### :outbox_tray: ***DoH/VPN/TOR/Proxy Bypass - Prevent methods to bypass your DNS!*** <a name="bypass"></a>

+*Prevent methods to bypass your DNS.*

+> [!NOTE]
-*Prevent methods to bypass your DNS.
-To ensure the bootstrap is your DNS server you must redirect or block standard DNS outbound (TCP/UDP 53) and block all DNS over TLS (TCP 853) outbound.*
+> *To ensure the bootstrap is your DNS server you must redirect or block standard DNS outbound (TCP/UDP 53) and block all DNS over TLS (TCP 853) outbound.*

 ***The block list exists in two versions:***